 According to EU regulation: A Thuringian bratwurst must be at least 15 cm long, medium-fine in texture, and may be raw or parboiled.
 The pork must be less than 25% fat (as compared to 60% in other regions) to be considered Thuringen bratwurst.

-As he grinded the meat, Holgart shared stories with me about village life.
+As he ground the meat, Chef Holgart shared stories with me about village life.
 Traditionally this part of Germany was poor and making bratwurst and getting the pleasure of fresh meat was a rare occurrence.
 Often the whole community would get together and butcher the pig to make sausages.

 Thomas not only put together the history of the bratwurst and the Thuringen culture in association with the bratwurst – he had turned the whole property into a bratwurst Disneyland.
 Sculptures were found in the big field in the back; a golden pig, a wooden pig, a few real pigs, and of course the tin man riding a bratwurst. (huh?)